nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Example: `addappointment c/5 d/2023-03-05 t/14:00`

 #### Assigning a technician to an appointment: `addappointmenttech`
-Adds an existing technician to an exiting appointment.
+Adds an existing technician to an existing appointment.

 Format: `addappointmenttech a/APPOINTMENT_ID t/TECHNICIAN_ID`